JessemanGray/JessemanGray/README.md

 - 🐍 Learning Python, Open3d, 👀 OpenCV, YOLO, SQL, 🧱 Databricks, Dash 😄

 - 👯 Looking to collaborate on projects exploring automonous vehicles, data lakehouse architecture and soft robotics

-- 🤔 Also looking for help with 🔪sharpening programming skills and networking

 - 💬 Ask me about 🌱 green data practices, 3d data visualization and animations, the uncanny valley effect